MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/publish.md

 ## Multitenant distribution

-The [Microsoft AppSource](https://appsource.microsoft.com/) (Microsoft commercial marketplace) submission process for Teams apps enabled for Outlook and Office is same as traditional Teams apps.
+The [Microsoft commercial marketplace](https://appsource.microsoft.com/) (Microsoft AppSource) submission process for Teams apps enabled for Outlook and Office is same as traditional Teams apps.
 The only difference is you'll need to use Teams app manifest [version 1.13](../tabs/how-to/using-teams-client-sdk.md) in your app package, which introduces support for Teams apps that run across Microsoft 365.

 > [!TIP]
 > Use Teams Developer Portal to [validate your app package](https://dev.teams.microsoft.com/validation) to resolve any errors or warnings before submitting to the Teams store (via [Microsoft Partner Network](https://partner.microsoft.com/)).